 - 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings .
+- In the top-right corner of the page, click Settings .

 - Click Computer Management.

-On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point
+In the "Computer Management-Server Infrastructure" section, click Cloud Distribution Point - ...

-- 5. Click Edit.
+- Click Edit.

-- 6. Choose a service from the Cloud Service pop-up menu.
+- Choose a service from the Cloud Service pop-up menu.

-- 7. Configure the settings on the pane.
+- Configure the settings on the pane.
+7.

-- 8. Click Save.
+- Click Save.